What Does Agile Mean in Project Management?

 What does Agile mean in Project Management

-Agile is a hot topic in the business world and everything should be agile today to make us faster and better.
-But many don’t understand “what being agile” means and how Agile Project Management evolved.
-Does agility really take our business world a big step forward or is it just a ” fad “?
-This article gives you an insight what caused the “Agile Euphoria”, what Agile and Agility really means and how it shapes project management.
+Agile is a hot topic in the business world, and the prevailing belief is that everything should be agile today to help us become faster and better.
+However, many people don’t fully understand what it truly means to “be agile” or how Agile Project Management has evolved.
+Does agility genuinely propel our business world forward, or is it merely a passing fad?
+This article offers insight into what has sparked the “Agile Euphoria,” what Agile and Agility really entail, and how they shape project management.
+Curious?
+Then read on.

 Agile is the Latest Trend

-Everyone is talking about Agile Project Management and agility and I almost missed this “trend”.
-But this also happens to me with other trends, e.g. fashion—where I refuse most trends anyway!
+Everyone is talking about Agile Project Management and agility, and I nearly overlooked this “trend.”
+This happens to me with other trends as well, such as fashion—where I tend to reject most trends anyway!

 The Agile Manifesto

-The term “agile” in relation to projects was coined in spring 2001 when the Agile Manifesto was signed.
-This was the first time that the agile values related to software development were described.
-These were described in pairs, with the values on the left being rated higher than the values on the right.
-But this does not mean that they are meaningless.
+The term “agile” in relation to projects was coined in the spring of 2001 when the Agile Manifesto was signed.
+This marked the first time that agile values specific to software development were articulated.
+These values were presented in pairs, with those on the left being prioritized over those on the right.
+However, this does not imply that the values on the right are without significance.

 The Agile Manifesto reads as follows: